Step bundles

 Add an

-property where your Step bundle is referenced, and add a key-value pair to it.In this example, we override the value of the
+property where your Step bundle is referenced, and add a key-value pair to it.In this example, we set a new value of the

 Step will use thenpm-cache